thirdweb-dev/create-thirdweb-app/examples/nextjs/token/next-starter/README.md

 And select the following options:
 1. NextJs
-2. Wallet Connect
+2. Token
-3. Starter
+3. Next Starter

 Once the project is set up locally, copy the `.env.example` file into `.env` and add the values to it.